sofa-framework/doc/10_Getting_Started/20_Build/10_Linux.md

 ## Supported Linux version

-SOFA policy is to support only the latest Linux LTS.
+SOFA policy is to support only the latest Ubuntu LTS.

 ----------------------------